 Holland, George W.(born: 1874 - died: 1929)

 George W. Holland was born in Ruddles Mills, KY.
 He taught school in Kentucky, then in 1895 moved to Springfield, OH, where he was employed as a postal clerk.
-George W. Holland later became head of the postal division of Crowell Publishing Company.
-The Crowell Publishing Company, located in Springfield, OH, was owned by Lexington, KY, native John Stephen Crowell (1850-1921).
+He later became head of the postal division of Crowell Publishing Company in Springfield, which was owned by Lexington, KY native John Stephen Crowell (1850-1921).
 In 1934, the company merged to become Crowell-Collier Publishing Company.

 For more about George Holland see Chapter 9 of The History of Prince Hall Grand Lodge in Ohio, by C. H. Wesley.
 For more about the Crowell-Collier Publishing Company see the company records, 1931-1955 at New York Public Library.